baibaratsky/yii2-ga-measurement-protocol/README.md

 Asynchronous Mode
 -----------------
-By default, sending a hit to Google Analytics will be a synchronous request, and block the execution of the script until it gets a response from the server or timeouts after 100 seconds (throwing a Guzzle exception).
+By default, sending a hit to Google Analytics will be a synchronous request, and it will block the execution of the script until the latter gets a response from the server or terminates by timeout after 100 seconds (throwing a Guzzle exception).
 However, if you turn the asynchronous mode on in the component config, asynchronous non-blocking requests will be used.
 ```php
 'asyncMode' => true,
 ```
-This means that we are sending the request and not waiting for a response.
+This means that we are sending the request and not waiting for response.
 The `TheIconic\Tracking\GoogleAnalytics\AnalyticsResponse` object that you will get back has `null` for HTTP status code.

-You can also send an asynchronous request even if you haven’t turn it on in the config.
+You can also send an asynchronous request even if you haven’t turned it on in the config.
 Just call `setAsyncRequest(true)` before sending the hit:
 ```php
 \Yii::$app->ga->request()